codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 Each extra build concurrency allows running an additional build in parallel.
 For example, two extra build concurrencies allow running three builds in parallel.

-You can add addtional cocurrencies in the Codemagic web app by clicking 'Billing' in the left hand menu and then clicking on your Team name.
+You can **add additional concurrencies** in the Codemagic web app by clicking 'Billing' in the left hand menu and then clicking on your Team name.
 In the 'Billing Overview' you should click 'update' in the Build concurrency section and select the number of concurrencies you wish to add to your Team.

-Each addtional concurrency is $49/month and you will be billed for each concurrency on the last day of each month.
+Each additional concurrency is $49/month and you will be billed for each concurrency on the last day of each month.

 You will never be charged more than $299/month on this plan.